Consumer Education Explained For Procurement Teams | Bioleader® Insights

 3.1 Economic Barriers: Cost of Transitioning to Sustainable Alternatives

 One of the most significant challenges in the transition to sustainable tableware and packaging is the economic cost.
-Currently, many biodegradable and compostable materials, such as those made from PLA (Polylactic Acid) or bagasse (sugarcane pulp), are more expensive than conventional plastic products , consumer education.
+Currently, many biodegradable and compostable materials, such as those made from PLA (Polylactic Acid) or bagasse (sugarcane pulp), are more expensive than conventional plastic products.
 The initial investment for manufacturers to switch to alternative materials can be substantial.
 A study by the Ellen MacArthur Foundation shows that, while the price of biodegradable materials is gradually decreasing due to improvements in production efficiency, these alternatives still cost 30-50% more than conventional plastics.

 Related Insights